This classic, and delightful looking and easy to make miniature bite sized version of a divine French dessert.

 Holidays are approaching and we are in a need of some nice dessert ideas.
 For me, bite sized individual desserts sound more fun than serving a cake or pie.
 Beautiful little dessert bites of perfection — that’s what these Tatins are.

-- When the sugar is melted and golden brown, add salt, butter, and lemon juice.
+- When the sugar is melted and golden brown, salt, and butter.

 - Stir well until butter is melted and incorporated well.